It all started with a corn field and an idea.

 The city of Austin purchases a plot of land from the Pease family to build Brentwood school.
 The cornfield behind the school stretches up to the homes on Justin Lane and becomes Brentwood Park.

-View the original image to zoom in on Brentwood School, which is the white building in a field in the upper left quadrant of the photo.
-The empty plot of land to its right becomes Brentwood Park.
-With this view facing west, note the angled intersection of Airport and Lamar boulevards on the left, and find Justin Lane to the left of that intersection.
-Follow Justin Lane westward as it intersects Grover, Woodrow, and Arroyo Seco.
-Then to the right, notice the Crestview Shopping located in between Woodrow and Arroyo Seco where the Minimax IGA opened in 1953.
+With this view facing west, note the angled intersection of Airport and Lamar Boulevards in the lower left quadrant.
+Justin Lane is to the left of that intersection.
+Visually follow Justin Lane westward as it intersects Reese, Grover, Woodrow, and Arroyo Seco.
+To the right, notice the Crestview Shopping Center located in between Woodrow and Arroyo Seco where the Minimax IGA opened in 1953.

 Douglass, Neal.
 Aerial view of Jefferson Chemical Plant, photograph, October 3, 1951;(https://texashistory.unt.edu/ark:/67531/metapth74571/: accessed April 19, 2025), University of North Texas Libraries, The Portal to Texas History, https://texashistory.unt.edu; crediting Austin History Center, Austin Public Library.